Clinical PhD Program

 Email: email@example.com | Vita (PDF)

-Kelley Durham is a first year PhD student from Guilford, CT.
+Kelley Durham is a fourth year PhD student from Guilford, CT.
 She graduated from Boston College in 2012 where she completed an honors thesis on stress and emotional memory.
-After graduating, Kelley worked for two years as a research coordinator in the Depression Clinical and Research Program at Massachussetts General Hospital before moving to Philadelphia to attend the Master in Psychology program at Drexel University.
+After graduating, Kelley worked for two years as a research coordinator in the Depression Clinical and Research Program at Massachussetts General Hospital before moving to Philadelphia to attend the MS in Psychology program at Drexel.
 Kelley studied under the mentorship of Naomi Goldstein, PhD, in the Juvenile Justice Research and Reform Lab and completed her Master's thesis on the relationship among depression, anxiety, suggestibility and false confessions.
-As a PhD student, Kelley plans to focus her research on risk assessment and management of justice-involved individuals with mental health needs.
+As a PhD student, Kelley has focused her research on risk assessment and management of justice-involved individuals with mental health needs.
 Kelley loves Boston sports, classic old movies, and time with family and friends.

 Email: firstname.lastname@example.org | Vita (PDF)

-Joanna is a first-year student in the Master in Psychology program with a focus on forensics.
+Joanna is a 2018 graduate of the MS in Psychology program with a focus on forensics.
 Her research interests include alternatives to incarceration, law and public policy, risk assessment, factors of resiliency after traumatic experiences, and reentry into the community.
 Joanna is from the Atlantic City, New Jersey area.
 Prior to beginning graduate school, she was employed by the National Center for Victims of Crime, where she worked in various capacities, including advancing laws and policies that created resources and secured rights and protections for victims at the federal and state levels, as well as provided technical support to attorneys representing crime victims in civil actions.
 Joanna graduated from the University of Virginia in 2012 with a BA in English Literature, where she was a member of the women's varsity swimming and diving team, as well as an Olympic trial qualifier.
+She is currently working at a hospital in New Jersey.

 Na Young (Nay) is a 2015 Drexel graduate with a degree in Psychology and a Minor in Criminal Justice.
 She joined the Heilbrun Research Lab in 2012 and gained valuable research experience in forensic psychology.
 She also has research experience in eating disorders, cognitive neuroscience, and brain imaging.
 Her primary interests include the assessment and treatment of high-risk behavior individuals, working with individuals who are deemed incompetent to stand trial (because of both legal and clinical implications), reentry and recidivism.
 She has been involved in several projects in this lab and completed her independent study under Heilbrun’s mentorship.
 Currently, she is the Forensic Research Coordinator and Database Analyst at Philadelphia’s Mental Health Care Corporation.
 She intends to pursue a JD/PhD in the near future with the hope of integrating her passion in data-science and forensic psychology for data-driven policy making and clinical practice.
 In her free time, she enjoys discovering new restaurants, traveling and participating in volunteer work around the City of Philadelphia.